Looking for a month-to-month cheap Texas electricity plan? You’ve found it!

 Month-to-month electricity plans, also known as variable-rate plans, are subject to frequent rate changes but have no contract.
 This can be a convenient option for consumers that don’t want to commit or that need a short term solution for energy.

-TIP: If you are moving soon, you don’t have to go month to month.
+Pro Tip: If you are moving soon, you don’t have to go month to month.
 You can get a fixed rate electricity plan instead.
-If you move before your contract expires, then your early termination fee is waived, as long a you provide a forwarding address as proof of your move.
+If you move before your contract expires, your early termination fee is waived as long a you provide a forwarding address as proof of your move.

 Cheap Month to Month Electricity in Houston (CenterPoint)